 I love road trips and honestly, I don’t take enough of them!
 I love riding in a car, seeing beautiful scenery, and listening to music.
-I know some people would prefer having a car like this Wichita Ford truck for their road trips, but everyone is different when it comes to planning out their trips and what cars they would drive.
 Even more importantly, I love the bonding you are able to do on a road trip.
-Face it, your stuck in a car with someone for a certain amount of time, so it pretty much forces you to bond.
+Face it, you’re stuck in a car with someone for a certain amount of time, so it pretty much forces you to bond.
 I got to do just that with a friend of mine as we took a road trip in a Kia Soul to Upstate, New York.

 It was pretty early in the morning when we started loading up the Alien green Kia Soul, or as I liked to refer to it as The Green Machine.
 The trunk was pretty spacious.
 There was even a hidden area underneath which looked like a secret compartment.
 However we put everything in the backseat.
 Mainly because if we wanted to grab something it would be much easier.

 There was ample room in the back seat.
 My friend had 2 big duffle bags, a jacket, and her purse and I had on carry on sized luggage, a camera bag, and a jacket.
 Not realizing there was a navigation system in the car I had a GPS and she had her phone.
 Once I realized there was one, we set it up to take us to our destination, Hudson, New York.

 The Kia was pretty comfortable for the road trip ahead.
 There was enough ports to charge our phones, which is ironic since we were heading upstate to do a day offline with no electronics.
 We also hooked up the iPod so we could listen to some great music on the ride.